 She specifically references the Haitian voudon path, but it is also applicable to Louisiana vodou.
 The paths originate from West Africa, with modern day Benin considered its most likely origin.
 However it’s evolution stems from the inhumane slave trade practiced from the 16th to 19th centuries.

 Upon arrival in Haiti, slaves were forced to convert to Christianity by law.
-While many converted as a means of survival, they held onto these practices and beliefs.
-These were their connection back to their own culture and ancestors in a time when they faced unimaginable suffering.
+While many converted as a means of survival, they held onto their culture’s practices and beliefs.
+These were their connection back to their culture and ancestors in a time when they faced unimaginable suffering.

-Through generations of conversion to Catholicism, families passed down beliefs and practices that melded the two closer together.
+Through generations of conversion to Christianity, families passed down beliefs and practices that melded the two closer together.
 Iwas, spirits, were identified with their Catholic counterparts.

 Vodou in Louisiana would not be as influential for quite some time, until the rise of voodoo queens, most noteably Marie Laveau.
 Voodoo queens held much political influence in their neighborhoods.
 Politicians, lawyers, businessmen and other influential men often sought the guidance of these women in their decision making.
 The rise in power of these women was remarkable as they lived in communities that upheld oppressive practices and a strong separation of freedom between the white and black population.
 Even today, Marie Laveau is considered the Voodoo Queen of the south.